vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 did drool a little bit in the morning, breaking my alternating days streak.

+2024-04-12 felt like a pretty normal day.
+I still had a bit of excess saliva but it didn't seem to come in my way.

+On the night of 2024-04-12, I had some excess saliva toward the end, and drooled a little bit on each side about an hour before waking up.
+The volume of drool was small and it had dried by the time I woke up.

+### Digestive issues

+I had minor disruptions to my digestion starting around 2024-04-08 that I believe to be aftereffects of this, though they could be for other reasons.

 ### Internet research

 According to the Internet, the greater saliva production after teeth